F0lha/FEUP-IART-Hopeless/README.md

 * [A*](https://en.wikipedia.org/wiki/A*_search_algorithm)

+  In order to use this algorithm in this game it requires some modifications to the original algorithm.

 ##<a name="Notes">
 All boards are randomly generated based in the size and difficulty (number of colors used) selected.